Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 **What is the QUINT workflow?**
 ===============================

-The QUINT workflow allows the analysis of 2D rodent brain microscopy data, answering the need for brain-wide mapping and regional quantification using a reference atlas of the brain.
+The QUINT workflow supports the analysis of 2D rodent brain microscopy data (histological brain section images), allowing brain-wide mapping and regional quantification using a reference brain atlas.
 The workflow is used to quantify cells and establish maps of cell distribution, receptor densities, connectivity patterns or pathological protein accumulation in the brain.

 .. image:: images/QUINTsummary_2.PNG

 .. tip::
-   The QUINT workflow is available online in the `EBRAINS Rodent Workbench <https://rodentworkbench.apps.ebrains.eu/>`_ or as a series of `downloadable desktop applications <https://quint-workflow.readthedocs.io/en/latest/>`_.
+   The QUINT workflow is available online in the `EBRAINS Rodent Workbench <https://rodentworkbench.apps.ebrains.eu/>`_ or as a series of `desktop applications <https://quint-workflow.readthedocs.io/en/latest/>`_.

-   The Rodent Workbench offers tighter integration of the tools and additional functionality such as shareable microscopy viewer links and a plotting feature.
+   The EBRAINS Rodent Workbench offers tighter integration of the tools and new functionality such as shareable microscopy viewer links and a plotting feature.

 Which atlases are supported?
 -----------------------------